Alexandre Thienpont from Vieux Chateau Certan, who made heavenly 2010

 LALANDE-DE-POMEROL

-Tasting of 30 wines from 2010 vintage in Copenhagen on the 31st August 2011
+Tasting of 30 wines from the 2010 vintage in Copenhagen on the 31st of August 2011

-D'Aiguilhe 2010 - offered nice black cherries, splendid structure, balance and smooth aftertaste.
+D'Aiguilhe 2010 - offered nice black cherries, splendid structure, balance, and smooth aftertaste.
 Very seductive wine.
 90p.

 D'Armailhac 2010 - more elegant and rounder version of Clerc Milon.
 92p.

-Beauregard 2010 - showed well with cherry aromas, very good structure and fine velvety finish.
+Beauregard 2010 - showed well with cherry aromas, very good structure, and fine, velvety finish.
 Gained more concentration since April 2011.
 89p.

-Branaire 2010 - intense black fruit on the nose, tannic, intense and long on the palate with plenty of aromatic black berries, well-structured, harmonious and firm finish.
+Branaire 2010 - intense black fruit on the nose, tannic, intense, and long on the palate with plenty of aromatic black berries, well-structured, harmonious, and firm finish.
 Superb showing.
 92-93p.

-Camensac 2010 -impressed a lot.
-Very aromatic ripe dark berries on the nose, seductive and charming, intense, delightfully balanced.
+Camensac 2010 - impressed a lot.
+Very aromatic, ripe dark berries on the nose, seductive, charming, intense, and delightfully balanced.
 Terrific length and gracious aftertaste.
 Splendid effort for the vintage.
 92p.

 Cantemerle 2010 - as impressive as Camensac.
 92p.